lsst-sitcom/sitcomtn-148/sections/baselineCharacterization.rst

 All EO camera data is processed through the `calibration products <https://github.com/lsst/cp_pipe>`__ and `electro-optical <https://github.com/lsst-camera-dh/eo_pipe/tree/main>`__ pipelines to extract key metrics from the data run.
 The key camera metrics from Run 7, and their comparison to previous runs are discussed below.

+The naming of the EO runs was established during initial camera integration and testing.
+The final SLAC IR2 run from November 2023 was named "Run 6", while the data acquisitions from Cerro Pachon are considered "Run 7."
+Additionally, individual EO acquisitions are tagged with a run identifier.
+This is commonly referred to a Run ID.
+For all SLAC runs, the run identifier was a five digit numeric code, while the Cerro Pachon runs were "E-numbers" that started with a capital E followed by a numeric code.

 For comparison between Cerro Pachon EO runs and the final SLAC IR2, the following runs are used.

 +------------+--------------+------------------+